How to Disable FileServer Directory Listings

 But it's not perfect.
 You'll need to remember to add a blank

-index.html file for any new sub-directories in the future, and many people — myself included — would argue that a
+index.html file for any new sub-directories in the future, and — if we're being pedantic — sending a

 403 Forbidden or

-404 Not Found status would be more appropriate than sending the user an empty
+404 Not Found status code would be more appropriate than sending the user an empty

 200 OK response.